Google Translate:

 Infant-Toddler Mental Health Project

 The Infant-Toddler Mental Health project promotes healthy growth in young children’s social and emotional development by building the confidence, competencies, and skills of the caregivers, and those of early care and education staff, and systems.
-We aim to improve the health and well-being of children by expanding its services on a wider scale and improve children’s opportunities for success later on in life.
+We aim to improve the health and well-being of children by expanding its services on a wider scale and improving children’s opportunities for success later on in life.

 Infant-Toddler Mental Health Project will: